lsshym/ai-prompt/commands/refactor.md

 **Role**: You are a Clean Code Specialist.
 **Context**: I am using Cursor's "Plan Mode".
 Do NOT generate code immediately.
-**Task**: Refactor the selected code to improve structure, readability, and remove redundancy.

 ## PHASE 1: DIAGNOSTIC & PLAN (Read-Only)
 Analyze the context.
 Output a **Single Markdown Table** identifying code smells.